probot/probot/docs/configuration.md

 ```
 For more on the set up of these items, check out [Configuring a GitHub App](https://probot.github.io/docs/development/#configuring-a-github-app).

-Some less common environmental variables are:
+Some less common environment variables are:

 ```
 LOG_LEVEL=debug #OPTIONAL